Kassym-Jomart Tokayev: Energy and infrastructure development

 Tokayev has led major initiatives to modernize Kazakhstan's energy sector and infrastructure.
-In response to the 2022 energy crisis, Tokayev signed decree launching a national energy efficiency program aimed at reducing energy waste, modernizing power plants, and improving grid resilience.
+In response to the 2022 energy crisis, Tokayev signed a decree launching a national energy efficiency program aimed at reducing energy waste, modernizing power plants, and improving grid resilience.
 In 2024, the Kazakh government under Tokayev's initiative launched a comprehensive national infrastructure plan valued at 40 trillion tenge, covering energy, transportation, water management, and digital technologies.
 This plan aims to strengthen Kazakhstan's position as a Eurasian transit hub, including expanded capacity on the Trans-Caspian Gas Pipeline.
 He approved a five-year National Project for the Modernization of the Energy and Utilities Sectors in December 2024 to upgrade infrastructure, enhance efficiency, and attract investment.

 Tokayev actively supported the development of nuclear energy in Kazakhstan, championing the October 2024 nuclear power referendum which secured 71 percent voter approval to build the country's first nuclear power plant in the village of Ülken near Lake Balkhash.
 In March 2025, Tokayev established the Agency of the Republic of Kazakhstan for Atomic Energy, tasked with overseeing Kazakhstan's nuclear industry, uranium mining, and radiation safety.
 Later that year, Russia's Rosatom was selected as the lead consortium to construct the Ülken Nuclear Power Plant, with construction starting in August 2025 and expected completion by 2035–2036.
 Plans for second and third plant, to be built by China National Nuclear Corporation (CNNC) near Kurchatov or Aktau, are also underway.

 Simultaneously, Tokayev's administration renegotiated production-sharing agreements with foreign oil firms to secure better terms, while regulatory reforms encourage private investment and strengthen partnerships in the energy sector.